waynodiablo/Oystercard/rails/yelp_v2/1_installing_devise.md

 # Section 1: Installing Devise

-First, have refer to [Devise](https://github.com/plataformatec/devise) for documentation.
+First, we have refer to [Devise](https://github.com/plataformatec/devise) for documentation.

 Add Devise to your Gemfile –